bgeneto/siesta-intel-mpi/README.md

 ## 0. Purpose

-This document contains step-by-step instructions to proceed with a (hopefully) successfull installation of the SIESTA (Spanish Initiative for Electronic Simulations with Thousands of Atoms) software on Linux (tested with Ubuntu 18.04) using Intel Compilers and intel MPI tools (tested with Intel Parallel Studio 2019).
+This document contains step-by-step instructions to proceed with a (hopefully) successful installation of the SIESTA (Spanish Initiative for Electronic Simulations with Thousands of Atoms) software on Linux (tested with Ubuntu 18.04) using the Intel Compilers and Intel MPI implementation for parallelism.

+To achieve a parallel build of SIESTA you should ﬁrst determine which type of parallelism you need.
+It is advised to use MPI for calculations with a moderate number of cores.
+For hundreds of threads, hybrid parallelism using both MPI and OpenMP may be required.

-## 1. Install prerequisite softwares
+## 1. Install prerequisite software

 ```
 sudo apt install make g++ gfortran openmpi-common openmpi-bin \